 - Low fees (KES 200-300/month)

-- Excellent digital banking
+- Excellent online banking services

 - Competitive loan rates

-- Where most employers partner for salary
+- A bank that many employers partner with for salary payments

 - Annual cost: ~KES 4,000

-If You're Business Owner
+If You Are a Business Owner

 Best choice: NCBA or KCB